 ALICE: There’s no way every fan knows this.
 You’re a savant.

 DAD: Last thing.
 If it’s ’78—and that’s my hunch—it was likely during Rose’s 44-game hitting streak.
 Three or maybe four of those games were at Shea.

 ALICE: OK, Rain Man.

-DAD: Thirty-five years ago I could have told you the height, weight, and career batting averages of both rosters.
-That would put me on the savant side.
-But the scoreboard ads, any real Mets fan my age would know them.
-The God-obsessed memorize Bible passages.
-The Mets-obsessed memorize trivia.
+DAD: Thirty-five years ago, that might have been an accurate insult.
+Then I could have told you the height, weight, and career home runs and batting averages of both rosters.
+But any Mets fan my age would know the scoreboard ads.
+God fans memorize Bible passages.
+Baseball fans memorize trivia.